S8A/s8a.github.io/_posts/2024-02-29-links-and-thoughts-002.md

 This month I was busy, so I didn't have time to read as many great articles as the previous month and to write at length about them.

-Anyway, here's what I could gather for the 2nd post in my "Links and thoughts" series, for February 2024.
+Anyway, here's what I could gather for the 2nd post in my "Links and Thoughts" series, for February 2024.

 ---